dwavesystems/dwave-ocean-sdk/docs/ocean/ocean_install.rst

 *   :ref:`leap_auth`

-    Optionally authorize Ocean to access your Leap account to facilitate
+    Optionally authorize Ocean to access your Leap account to facilitate token management.
-    token management.

-*   :ref:`setup_install`
+*   :ref:`ocean_install_contrib`

     Adds non-open-source tools such as the :ref:`inspector`.